mmbman/Katagiri/1986-03-15-Triple-Treasure-Lecture-2.md

 **Question:** Roshi?
 What do you see as the goal of American society?

-**Katagiri:** American society and Japanese society and Philippine society – wherever you may go, the most essential goals in life are the points I have mentioned.
+**Katagiri Roshi:** American society and Japanese society and Philippine society – wherever you may go, the most essential goals in life are the points I have mentioned.
 The goals in life I have mentioned are open to everywhere, anybody, not only a particular race.

 **Same person:** I’d say the society is very different ...

-**Katagiri:** But it doesn’t matter.
+**Katagiri Roshi:** But it doesn’t matter.
 The surface is different, anyway. *[He laughs.]* Japanese society is different from American society.
 The customs, habits, and mores of the American people are different from the Japanese, of course.
 But it is not good enough to understand the different mores or lifestyles of human beings, but also you have to realize *the same and one ground* where different lifestyle of the beings exist.
 That is the most important thing.
 But usually we try to understand the different aspects, different styles, of race, human beings, and then we thing we can create peace.
 No. You have to find the same and one ground, where the many, many different lifestyles of existence exist in peace and harmony.
 That is the point I mentioned.
 That is the Triple Treasure.

 Of course, we should understand what is different.
 Japanese culture is different from American culture; Japanese are different from Americans.
 Yes, they are.
 But it’s not good enough.
 If you only understand the *different* lifestyles of beings, we’re always fighting.